unlockitio/concordia/POST-RELEASE.md

 ## New auction formats

+New auction formats that include a single seller can be easily extended by cap-auctions.
-New auction formats such as Combinatorial Auctions and Continuous Auctions can be implemented by extending cap-core.
+New auction formats such as Combinatorial Auctions and Continuous Auctions can be implemented might need extending cap-core.

 ## New domains on cap-core